Knobber0/ps4-linux-tutorial/docs/postinstallation/postinstall.md

 :::

 ::: details Enabling ZRAM (thanks Qba for mentioning [this](https://forum.endeavouros.com/t/enabling-zram-in-endeavouros/37746))
 ZRAM on the other hand, is a part of your memory that you are compressing and allocating as swap.
 A kernel that supports it is necessary.
+Although not recommended because of long boot times.

 This means that we trade some CPU cycles for compressing and decompressing a part of your system memory.
 If it is enabled by default on Android you can guess how little performance impact there is.